oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 For environment variables, please see the provided env-vars.template.
 Once the correct values are provided, make sure to run 'source env-vars.template' to export those variables before executing Terraform.

 If you want to use terraform.tfvars file, create the file with this exact name (terraform.tfvars) in the config folder and provide values as shown below (you are expected to change the sample values :-)).
-Also add any custom values for the defaulted variables defined in config/variables.tf terraform.tfvars is automatically loaded when Terraform executes.
+Also add any custom values for the default variables defined in config/variables.tf.The terraform.tfvars file is automatically loaded when Terraform executes.

 	tenancy_ocid="ocid1.tenancy.oc1..aaaaaaaaixl3xlrmengaocampeaogim5q2l2pv2qmfithywqhw4tgbvuq"
 	user_ocid="ocid1.user.oc1..aaaaaaaalxqallveu54bidalibertaaaonjyn7mopu2oyy4hqjjducajotaefe"